mfelleisen/7GUI/Typed/README.md

 In functional Racket, this would just work.
 (No it doesn't work if I split the `when`.)

-### Insight
+### An Additional Insight About Typed Racket

-It is pretty cool how macros inside of a to-be-converted module can manipulate types:
+It is pretty cool how macros inside of a to-be-converted module can be made to work with types:

 ```
 (define-syntax-rule (def-cb (name {x : T}) exp ...)